EsYoon7/AgentRL/README.md

 The core of the task worker is the `TaskWorker` class located in `agentrl/task_worker.py`, which is essentially a FastAPI server that serves API to access a specific `Task`.

-Refer to the [Extending Tasks](#extending-tasks) section for more details on how to add new tasks.
+See our integrated tasks and instructions of how to add new tasks in [`docs/tasks.md`](docs/tasks.md).

 ### Transport Layer